Lake-Tuggeranong-College/MW-2023S1Web-software-development-fundamental-PHP/design.md

 Users will need to store

-- name
+- Name
 - DOB
 - Hashed password
-- Access Level (user vs Administrator)
+- Access Level (User vs Administrator)
 - Status (active or disabled)
 ## Product Management
 Administrators will be able to add, remove, or edit products.

-products will have
+Products will have

 - A Name
 - A Price
 - A Description
 - Quantity

 # Behaviour - User Journey